christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.1.21 =
+* Added: Vietnam currency
+* Added: many filters to the book page

 = 4.1.20 =
 * Fixed: if the book buy link already contains a ? and has an affiliate link with the affiliate code appended to the link, the affiliate code with start with a & instead of a ?.
 Thanks Andre Guirard